keptn-contrib/dynatrace-service/documentation/slis-via-files.md

 To specify SLIs via files, add one or more `dynatrace/sli.yaml` files to Keptn project's Git repository on the project, stage or service level.
 Each `dynatrace/sli.yaml` file must be a well-formed [YAML file](https://yaml.org/) and contain an `indicators` element which in turn contains key-value pairs for each SLI.

+**Notes:**

+Definitions can target any type of metric available in Dynatrace and any entity type (`APPLICATION`, `SERVICE`, `PROCESS_GROUP`, `HOST`, `CUSTOM_DEVICE`, etc.).

+- As users commonly would commonly like the `builtin:service.response.time` metric to be specified in milliseconds, the dynatrace-service automatically converts SLIs using this metric from microseconds to milliseconds.
+To convert other metrics, see [Converted metrics](#converted-metrics-prefix-mv2))

+- This service uses the Dynatrace Metrics v2 API by default but can also parse v1 metrics query.
+If you use the v1 query language you will see warning log outputs in the *dynatrace-service* which encourages you to update your queries to v2.
+More information about Metrics v2 API can be found in the [Dynatrace documentation](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/environment-api/metric-v2/)

 ## Example `dynatrace/sli.yaml` file

 To assist you in getting started, consult [the example `dynatrace/sli.yaml` file](assets/sli.yaml) which contains definitions for `throughput`, `error_rate`, `response_time_p50`, `response_time_p90` and `response_time_p95`: